Wohlstand/OPL3BankEditor/opl_proxy/Readme.txt

 On Windows NT family operating system this trick will not work.

-Build this tool is simple by any Borland C since 1992, OpenWattcom, or by DGGCPP
+Build this tool by OpenWatcom